-Step What happens creditors - meeting to decide company's future The voluntary administrator must hold the meeting to decide the company's future within 25 business days of being appointed (or 30 business days if the appointment is around Christmas or Easter), unless the court allows an extension of time.
-At least five business days notice of the meeting must be given to creditors.
-Creditors can decide at this meeting to: • return the company to the control of the directors • accept a deed of company arrangement (the deed must be signed by the company within 15 business days following the meeting, unless the court allows an extension of time), or • put the company into liquidation (this happens immediately, and the administrator becomes the liquidator).
+Step V Vhat happens creditors - meeting to condecide company's future buth he voluntary administrator must hold the meeting to decide the ompany's future within 25 business days of being appointed (or 30 usiness days if the appointment is around Christmas or Easter), unless ne court allows an extension of time.
+It least five business days notice of the meeting must be given to reditors.
+It reditors can decide at this meeting to: • return the company to the control of the directors • accept a deed of company arrangement (the deed must be signed by the company within 15 business days following the meeting, unless the court allows an extension of time), or • put the company into liquidation (this happens immediately, and the administrator becomes the liquidator).